rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 Operators on Observable
 =======================

 As we have discussed before, an `Observable` is a collection just like an `Iterable`.
-Their main difference, however, is that in an `Observable` data is **pushed** at you, while you **pull** data from an `Iterable`.
+They are different in that, in an `Observable`, data is **pushed** *to* you, while you **pull** data *from* an `Iterable`.
 Otherwise the two are exactly the same!
 Therefore it is possible to have the same kinds of operators as we have seen with `Iterable` collections in [workshop 3].
 We can have operators like `map`, `filter`, `take`, `drop`, `foldLeft`, etc.

 [workshop 3]: ../workshop3/README.md

-This section will introduce some basic operators on `Observable` and go over there behavior one by one.
-As there are 300+ operators in total (and still increasing!) we are not able to discuss them all.
-However, as you get more experience with RxJava/RxScala, you will find that most operators are hardly ever used and that only a small subset is needed to get started.
+This section will introduce some basic operators on `Observable` and go over their behaviors one by one.
+As there are 300+ operators in total (and still increasing!), we are not able to discuss them all.
+However, as you get more experience with RxJava/RxScala, you will find that most operators are hardly ever used and that only a small subset is needed to accomplish most tasks.

-The main source of wisdom on the behavior of each operator comes from the [Observable javadoc] page.
-Here each operator is described in great detail, including diagrams which we will discuss next.
+The main source of wisdom on the behavior of each operator is the [Observable javadoc] page.
+Here each operator is described in great detail, including a special kind of diagram, which we will discuss next.
 For RxScala similar information can be found on the [Observable scaladoc] page.
 See also the [RxScala comparison page] to compare naming conventions between RxJava and RxScala.

 [Observable javadoc]: http://reactivex.io/RxJava/javadoc/rx/Observable.html
 [Observable scaladoc]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable